KnpLabs/MartIrc/Readme.md

 Open `static/client.html` in your browser.
 The application will try to connect to the node server on `localhost:3000`.
 Then you should be connected to `#martirc` and `#knplabs` on Freenode`.`

-You can send and receive messages.
+You can send and receive (raw) messages.
+There is no channel management for the moment, just the server tab.

+To join a channel :

+    join #channel

+To change your nick :

+    nick mynewnick

+To talk to a channel :

+    privmsg #channel My beautiful message

+To talk in private :

+    privmsg targetNick Hi bro!

 # Credits